KartikGupta2004/Actify/README.md

 - Integration of real-time chat features for seamless communication between volunteers and organizations.
 - Implementation of a feedback and rating system to enhance trust and accountability.
-- Advanced analytics dashboard for organizations to track engagement an
+- Advanced analytics dashboard for organizations to track engagement and impact.

 ## 🚀Applications <a id="application"></a>